yanyan155/resume/cv.md

 </table>

 ## Summary
-I have 2+ years of commercial experience working on projects in a transcontinental company with headquarters in UK and USA.
-I worked with colleagues from different regions.
+2+ years of commercial experience working on projects in a transcontinental company with headquarters in UK and USA.
-I like to learn new things and engage in things  beyond my responsibilities.
-I guided and couched several friends, graduated from software testing and js classes to help them get a full-time job offer.
+Was involved in the full development process that includes designing UI solutions, implementing features with constant communication with AEM, backend developers and testers
+Strong knowledge of js, html, css.

 ## Skills
 - HTML5, CSS3.